murray-berkowitz/node/node-notes/README.txt

 -- Yargs
   -- .command('name of command', 'descrition of command', {argument}) // describes a command, also in last argument takes the parameters of said command and further describes them, requires them, aliases etc

+-- Arrow Functions
+  -- arrow functions do NOT bind 'this' keyword or the arguments 'array' (gives us global arguments instead) -- new es6 feature allows us to define a function without the function declaration inside an object